lucasschmidtc/SSQM/SSQM.md

 ### Time Evaluation

 By looking at the algorithm one would expect it to be costly, as it extracts and evaluates all of the shapelets of 10 time series for 10 times.
 This is not equivalent to extracting and evaluating all of the shaplets from 100 time series because the evaluation of the quality measure is confined to 10 time series at a time.
-Nonetheless, it should stil be expensive, so with the following experiment we try to answer this question: **is it better to go ahead and extract and evaluate all of the shapelets in the train set or to run this estimation process?**
+Nonetheless, it should still be expensive, so with the following experiment we try to answer this question: **is it better to go ahead and extract and evaluate all of the shapelets in the train set or to run this estimation process?**

 ``` r
 set.seed(3483)